-Dating back to the South Song Dynasty, this is one of China’s oldest street.
-Imbued with culture and history, the Hefang Ancient Street attracts visitors from all walks of life to its bustling streets.
-Its antique buildings and stores selling everything from flavourful snacks to beautiful artifacts provide something for everyone.
+Dating back to the South Song Dynasty, this is one of China’s oldest streets.
+Imbued with culture and history, the Hefang Ancient Street attracts visitors from all walks of life to its bustling precinct.
+Its antique buildings and stores selling everything from flavourful snacks to beautiful artefacts provide something for everyone.
 The site is also renowned for its plethora of shops selling traditional Chinese medicine.
-Apart from its diverse goods and services, the street is also home to intriguing museums that embody the culture and the history of traditional Chinese medicine.
+Apart from its diverse goods and services, the street is also home to intriguing museums that embody the culture as well as the history of traditional Chinese medicine.

-Another must-see attraction is the Nanjing Road, much like the Hefang Ancient Street, the site is the country’s premier shopping street with over 600 businesses, both international and local, lining the lively streets filled with tourists and locals.
+Another must-see Shanghai attraction showcased in our China tour packages is the Nanjing Road.
+Much like the Hefang Ancient Street, the site is the country’s premier shopping street.
+The precinct features over 600 businesses, both international and local, lining the lively streets filled with tourists and locals.
 Its humble beginnings dates back to the 1800s, when the location was the first British Concession.

 Standing at a height of 468 meters, the Shanghai Oriental Pearl TV Tower stands prominently against the city’s skyline.
-The main highlights of the tower include the three main transparent observation decks.
+The main highlights of the tower featured in our travel tours from Singapore include the three main transparent observation decks.
 The sightseeing spherical structures provide different views of Shanghai at different heights.

 Tiananmen Square is one attraction that needs no introduction.
 The site is steeped in history and houses several points of interests including the Tiananmen Tower, Monument to the People’s Heroes, Great Hall of the People, Memorial Hall of Chairman Mao, and National Museum of China.
 Renowned for its size and historical significance, the Tiananmen Square measures up to 440,000 square meters, and is the largest of its kind in the world.